SHARE

 Fresh Peach Gelato

-This rich and creamy peach gelato highlights one of summer’s quintessential fruits to perfection: fresh peach puree is both mixed into the gelato and rippled through it for a double dose of stone fruit sweetness.
+This rich and creamy peach gelato highlights one of summer’s juiciest fruits to perfection: fresh peach puree is both mixed into the gelato and rippled through it for a double dose of stone fruit sweetness.

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.